mbernste/mbernste.github.io/_posts/2020-11-27-gaussian_mixture_model_em.md

   - clustering
 ---

 *Gaussian mixture models are a very popular method for data clustering.
-Here I will define the Gaussian mixture model and also derive the EM algorithm for performing maximum likelihood estimation of their paramters.*
+Here I will define the Gaussian mixture model and also derive the EM algorithm for performing maximum likelihood estimation of its paramters.*

 Introduction
 --------------

 Gaussian mixture model's are a very popular method for data clustering.
-In this post, I will define the Gaussian mixture model and also derive the EM algorithm for performing maximum likelihood estimation of its paramters.
+In this post, I will define the Gaussian mixture model and also derive the EM algorithm for performing maximum likelihood estimation of its parameters.
 Aside from being useful models in and of themselves, they also provide a great demonstration of when the expectation-maximization (EM) algorithm is a suitable strategy for performing maximum likelihood.
 Thus, this blog post is a good a followup to my [previous post](https://mbernste.github.io/posts/em/) where I discuss the theory and intuition behind the EM algorithm.

 Definition
 --------------